 Marina Hadjisoteriou is a Partner and the Head of the Litigation Department in Limassol.

-Marina has consistently been recommended in the latest editions of the Legal 500 EMEA Directory as a specialist in her field and as one of the ‘Next generation lawyers’.
-She ‘crafts a legal case like a spider crafts his web’ (Legal 500 EMEA Directory 2018) and she ‘comprehends complex matters quickly and explains things well to clients’ (Legal 500 EMEA Directory 2017).
+Marina has consistently been recommended in the latest editions of the Legal 500 EMEA as a specialist in her field.
+In 2019 she was listed as one of the ‘Leading Individuals’ for Dispute Resolution.
+She ‘handles complex disputes across multiple jurisdictions well’ (Legal 500 EMEA 2019), ‘crafts a legal case like a spider crafts his web’ (Legal 500 EMEA 2018) and ‘comprehends complex matters quickly and explains things well to clients’ (Legal 500 EMEA 2017).